Here’s The “Make or Break” Difference Between “Weight Loss” and “Fat Loss” on Your Metabolism & Importantly What To Do About It!

 Once you achieve your target body fat % and shape, you can then increase your calories further to maintain your new shape and gain a little more muscle to work on “Toning Up” any desired area’s. (we just saw that more muscle means you can get away with eating more1)

-And don’t worry, any ladies reading this, you wouldn’t look like a body builder, we are talking about just a healthy, physically fit and very feminine Shape.
+And don’t worry, any ladies reading this, you wouldn’t look like a body builder, we are talking about just a healthy, physically fit, natural Shape.

-As you can see from the picture below, muscle is much smaller than fat, so if you lost 30lbs of fat and gained 10lbs of muscle, then you will be much much smaller and slimmer!
+As you can see from the picture below, muscle is much smaller than fat, so if you lost 30lbs of fat and gained 10lbs of muscle, then you will be much much smaller, slimmer and firmer!

 Check out this Muscle & Fat Comparison: